-Submitted by the Informal Working Group on Intelligent Transport Systems / Automated Driving
+Submitted by the Informal Working Group on Intelligent Transport Systems / Automated Driving\

 The text reproduced below was prepared by the experts from Informal Working Group (IWG) on Intelligent Transport Systems / Automated Driving (ITS/AD).
-It is based on Working Paper ITS/AD-12-05-3, distributed during the twelfth session of the IWG on ITS/AD.
+It is based on ECE/TRANS/WP.29/2017/145, distributed in English only during the 173th session of WP.29.

-^{} In accordance with the programme of work of the Inland Transport Committee for 2016-2017 (ECE/TRANS/254, para.
+\ In accordance with the programme of work of the Inland Transport Committee for 2016-2017 (ECE/TRANS/254, para.
 159 and ECE/TRANS/2016/28/Add.1, cluster 3.1), the World Forum will develop, harmonize and update Regulations in order to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.